jdc-cunningham/web-keyboard/DEVLOG.md

 It is arguable it would be easier to use flex to design this keyboard vs. manual positioning

 However I was initially trying to do the ergonomic style

+6:18 PM

+got some good news... offer in the works, light on the hill (damn throw back)

+I just realzied this keyboard is aligned with the bottom right of the container ugh... gotta shift it again

+I'm pretty spent right now, didn't sleep well today

+6:24 PM

+feeling slow, lost the drive, hungry

+I've got like 3 weeks off still lol... on the down side I'm broke...
+I might have to sell more things

+6:32 PM

+this isn't happening...
+I'll pick it up tomorrow